realrobertdouglas/realrobertdouglas.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I like to build things.
+I've made quite a few things; some are used, most are not.
+When something is important enough, you do it even if the odds are not in your favor.

-email: agus[at]python.web.id
+email: robert[at]douglas-laboratories.com